 Now then, to the floor.

 In one of my yoga classes I wanted to teach these actions for the first time to some students but I wasn't sure how to start in a seated yoga pose.
-So I tried it with legs crossed.
-We did thighs rolling out with the arms reaching straight ahead and also rolling out.
+So I tried it with legs crossed and arms reaching straight ahead.
+We practiced externally and internally rotating both the thighs and the upper arms.

-The feeling is like the inner thighs are pressing outwards.
+For the thighs, the feeling is like the inner thighs are pressing outwards and then inwards.

-With legs wide in seated wide leg forward bend, you can do the same thing, roll thighs in and out but in this yoga pose keep the knees pointed upwards.
+With legs wide in seated wide leg forward bend, you can do the same thing, roll thighs in and out.

 Do the same in hero pose (virasana) and even reclining hero pose (supta virasana.)